cacodcar/cacodcar.github.io/_posts/2020-12-11-Fourier_Series_Acceleration.md

   - Blog
 ---

-Fourier series expansions are widely used as a problem solving tool in engineering and in other computational sciences.
+Fourier series expansions are widely used as a problem-solving tool in engineering and other computational sciences.
 In effect, it is a simple expansion of orthonormal basis functions to approximate some original function.
-This is very useful for solving some types of ordinary differential equations and partial differential equations, and the solutions created by using a fourier series expansions is yet another Fourier series.
-The downside to this is that to evaluate this series is not always easy nor does the series necessarily converge quickly.
-In many cases the convergence of a series solution can be of order $\mathcal{O}(n^{-1})$, which means if we want 2 digit accuracy of our evaluated solution we need to evaluate the many of the terms of the series.
-This is not amenable to real time computing where a calculation must take as little as time as possible.
+This is very useful for solving ordinary differential equations and partial differential equations, and the solutions created by using a Fourier series expansions is yet another Fourier series.
+The downside to this is that to evaluate this series is not always easy, nor does the series necessarily converge quickly.
+In many cases, the convergence of a series solution can be of order $\mathcal{O}(n^{-1})$, which means if we want 2 digit accuracy of our evaluated solution, we need to evaluate many of the terms of the series.
+This is not amenable to real-time computing, where a calculation must take as little time as possible and have a clear upper bound on time.

-I have been reading Georgie Tolstov's book, [Fourier Series](https://www.amazon.com/Fourier-Dover-Mathematics-Georgi-Tolstov-ebook/dp/B008TVG4ES), and I came across a really neat and simple method for accelerating Fourier series to at least cubic convergence.
-By splitting the Fourier coefficient function into 2 functions, the slow converging function, and the rapidly converging function we can substitute an identity in for the slower converging section.
-A table can be used to make this process quick. the downside is that the resulting accelerated series must be range reduced as the substituted function is not equal outside of the range.
+I have been reading Georgie Tolstov's book, [Fourier Series](https://www.amazon.com/Fourier-Dover-Mathematics-Georgi-Tolstov-ebook/dp/B008TVG4ES), and I came across an elegant and simple method for accelerating Fourier series to at least cubic convergence.
+By splitting the Fourier coefficient function into 2 functions, the slow converging function and the rapidly converging function, we can substitute in an identity for the slower converging section.
+Tables can be used to make this process quick.
+The downside is that the resulting accelerated series must be range reduced as the substituted function is not equal outside of the range.

 ## Example 1